iandorsey00/geodata/README.md

 areas in California. (`cdp` stands for census designated place.)
 Options should be used as little as possible and only as necessary to avoid duplicate hashes within second-order administrative divisions.

-## key_hash.py

-Contains the current function used to convert name strings to a hash.
-See above for more information.

-## `Place`

-The model used to represent places.
-Because this lacks county information, `PlaceCounties` should be used instead whenever possible.